Azure/Medical-Claims-Transaction-Processing-at-scale/README.md

 >   - Azure Blob Storage
 >   - Azure Cosmos DB
 > - Source/Sink datasets for the ingestion process
-> - Pipeline for ingesting Synthea output into Cosmos Db Containers
+> - Pipeline for ingesting sample data into Cosmos DB Containers

 ## Ingest Sample Data

-This will require logging into the azure portal, and accessing the Synapse workspace.
+This will require logging into the Azure portal and accessing the Synapse workspace.

 1. Log into the Synapse workspace in Synapse Studio
 2. Locate the **Initial-Ingestion** pipeline in the **Integrate** section in the side menu
-3. Click the **Add trigger -> Trigger now** button to run the pipeline
+3. Select **Add trigger -> Trigger now** to run the pipeline

 > The pipeline execution should take about 5 minutes to complete.
-You can monitor the progress of the pipeline by clicking on the **Monitor** section in the side menu and selecting the **Pipeline runs** tab.
+You can monitor the progress of the pipeline by selecting the **Monitor** section in the side menu and selecting the **Pipeline runs** tab.

 ## Running the sample